saksmt/karaf-runner/README.md

     Arguments:
-      from-features  Install karaf and use features as deployment files from-kars      Install karaf and use kar's as deployment files assembly       Don't install image and lookup for assembly dir instead (semantically equal to "vanilla -A")
+      from-features  Install karaf and use features as deployment files from-kars      Install karaf and use kar's as deployment files from-config    Install karaf and use all deployment files from config assembly       Don't install image and lookup for assembly dir instead (semantically equal to "vanilla -A")
       vanilla        Install karaf and don't use any deployment files